 You’ll study up to 6 units a year.
 You may have to read several recommended books or textbooks for each unit.

 You can borrow most of these from the Library.
 If you buy these, they may cost up to £60 each.

 We recommend that you budget £75 a year for photocopying, memory sticks, DVDs and CDs, printing charges, binding and specialist printing.

 If your final year includes a major project, there could be cost for transport or accommodation related to your research activities.
 The amount will depend on the project you choose.

 Placements are a core component of the course and you'll be required to pay for the additional cost of travel to and from your work placement.

 Apply for this course using our online application form.
 To start this course in February 2020, please apply by 1 September 2019.
-We're no longer accepting applications to start this course in February 2019.

 If you're from outside of the UK, you can apply directly to us or you can get an agent to help with your application.
 Check your country page for details of agents in your region.